City of Mt. SHASTA

 Lake Street Complete Streets Plan

 As a crucial corridor that runs through the community, Lake Street connects the City of Mt.
 Shasta to schools, neighborhoods, businesses, gas stations, hotels, medical facilities, grocery stores, and regional recreational facilities and trails.
 In its current configuration, residents have expressed concerns about high traffic speeds, limited visibility between motorists and people walking and bicycling, and challenges related to the steep gradient and curvature of the road.
-The Lake Street Complete Streets Plan will evaluate the existing character and conditions of the corridor and map out a Complete Streets design for the corridor that will enhance the user experience for all modes.
-Community feedback will be crucial to the development of the overall design and the project will include multiple opportunities to share your ideas and preferences.
-Following the completion of the Lake Street Complete Streets Plan, the City will use the blueprint to apply for funding resources to construct the project.
-The final product will be an enhanced Complete Street corridor - A Lake Street for All!
+The Lake Street Complete Streets Plan is a blueprint for the future of Lake Street.

 Example of a Before/After Complete Streets: (Complete street showing bike lanes, crosswalks, and sidewalks.)